How to Clean Fire Extinguisher Residue from Oven Safely and Effectively

-Different Types of Fire Extinguishers and Their Residue
+Identifying Fire Extinguisher Types and Their Residue

 Identifying Common Types of Fire Extinguishers

 • Dry Chemical Extinguishers: These are effective against electrical and grease fires and contain a powdery substance.
+These are common in kitchens and leave a fine, powdery residue.
+It’s crucial to remove this thoroughly, as it can be corrosive over time.

 • Carbon Dioxide Extinguishers: Typically used for electrical fires, these leave no residue but can cause extreme cold burns.

 • Foam Extinguishers: Suitable for liquid fires, foam can leave a sticky residue.
+This sticky residue must be fully wiped away, especially from heating elements and vents.

 1.Initial Surface Cleaning